-For the purpose of this assessment "line" denotes a plant (soybean) containing a particular genetic modification derived from a unique transformation event.
+For the purpose of this assessment 'line' denotes a plant (soybean) containing a particular genetic modification derived from a unique transformation event.
 The usage is intended to be inclusive of the introduction of the genetic modification into other plant (soybean) backgrounds by conventional breeding.
-For the legal definitions of "line" and "transformation event" refer to the drafting in Attachment 1.
+For the legal definitions of 'line' and 'transformation event' refer to the drafting in Attachment 1.

 Soybean lines A2704-12 and A5547-127 have been genetically modified to be tolerant to the herbicide glufosinate ammonium.
 Glufosinate ammonium (also referred to as phosphinothricin) is a non-selective, contact herbicide that provides effective post-emergence control of many broadleaf and grassy weeds.
 The mode of action of the herbicide is to inhibit the enzyme glutamine synthetase, an essential enzyme involved with ammonium accumulation and nitrogen metabolism in plants.
 The inhibition of glutamine synthetase results in an over accumulation of ammonia in the plant, which leads to cell death.
 Tolerance to glufosinate ammonium is conferred though the expression in the plant of the enzyme phosphinothricin acetyltransferase (PAT), encoded by the pat gene from the soil bacteria Streptomyces viridochromogenes.
 The production of PAT by soybean lines A2704-12 and A5547-127 enables the post emergence use of glufosinate ammonium herbicides without risk of damaging the crop.
-The applicant has stated that development of GM glufosinate ammonium tolerant soybeans will provide a selective use for glufosinate ammonium, creating a valuable new weed management tool for soybean producers.
+The applicant has stated that development of GM glufosinate ammonium, creating a valuable new weed management tool for soybean producers.